 - avoiding social situations or trying to blend into the background if you must attend

-- worrying that other people will notice you are stressed or nervous
+- concerns that others will notice you’re stressed or nervous

-- needing a drink to face a social situation
+- feeling a need to consume alcohol to help face a social situation

 - missing school or work because of anxiety